vatsimcaribbean/connect/readme.md

-# OAuth2.0 Authentication for VATSIM Connect in basic PHP
+# OAuth2.0 for VATSIM Connect in basic PHP

 ### Installation & Use